O JARGON BUSTER

 - Shedfield Orienteering and Footslogging Association.
 A

 club, based in south-east Hampshire.
-Web
+Defunct?

 - SOGaloppen

 - A Galoppen run by SO!
+A series of limited colour-coded Saturday

-Saturday morning events run as a league for Southdowns members.
+morning events run as a league for Southdowns members.

-Members of other clubs who attend regularly are expected to join
+Members of other clubs who attend regularly are expected

-Southdowns as local members.
+to join Southdowns as local

 - SOLWAY

 - Solway Orienteers.
 A club from south-west Scotland.
-Web
+Web site.

 - SOS

 - Essex Stragglers Orienteering Society.
+Believed to be

-Believed to be the only club besides Mole Valley to call itself a
+the only club besides Mole Valley to call itself a

 Society.
 Web site.